Congressman Walter Jones Jr. of North Carolina dies at 76

 Jones said he introduced legislation that would have required President George W. Bush’s administration to begin withdrawing troops in 2006 because the reason given for invading Iraq, weapons of mass destruction, had proved false.

 “If I had known then what I know now, I wouldn’t have supported the resolution” to go to war, Jones said in 2005.

-Jones, who had served in Congress since 1995, had already announced his 2018 campaign would be his last.
-His death means Democratic Gov. Roy Cooper would schedule a special election for someone to complete Jones’ two-year term in the coastal 3rd Congressional District.

-In the House, Jones was a relentless advocate for campaign finance reform and controlling the national debt.
+Jones took heat for his reversal from GOP colleagues.
+He ultimately signed well over 11,000 letters to the families of dead troops, describing that as a penance of sorts.

 “For me, it’s a sacred responsibility that I have to communicate my condolences to a family,” Jones said in a 2017 interview with The Associated Press.
 “And it’s very special to me because it goes back to my regretting that I voted to go into the Iraq war.”

+Jones, who had served in Congress since 1995, had already announced his 2018 campaign would be his last.
+His death means Democratic Gov. Roy Cooper will schedule a special election for someone to complete Jones’ two-year term in the coastal 3rd Congressional District.

+Jones also was a relentless advocate for campaign finance reform and controlling the national debt.
 The fiscal and social conservative won unopposed in last November’s general election after fending off Republican primary challengers stoked partly by Jones’ willingness to dissent from the Washington leaders of his party.
 For example, he voted against the tax overhaul promoted by President Donald Trump and a “repeal and replace” plan for President Barack Obama’s health care law.

 In a 2018 AP interview, Jones said that he wasn’t afraid to oppose GOP leaders “when I don’t think they’re right.”